 The bulk of my historical curiosities and my minor in America History surrounded the American Revolution.
 There is overlap there between Jefferson, Lafayette and the French Revolution.
 I will say that I was surprised and a bit disappointed that they didn’t make an appearance in A Declaration of the Rights of Magicians.
 I’m sure Parry had her reasons for this, and it is nitpicking to bringing it up.
 I mean hell, the title is taken from the Declaration of the Rights of Man and of the Citizen.

 I only bring it up because Parry sticks to the history of that time period with such meticulous accuracy that it is mind-blowing.
 It isn’t just the historical figures, times or places.
 Beyond that, it goes right down to the speeches (I’ll go further into that in the questions below), documents, events and how one dominoes into the other.
 It is completely and utterly mind-blowing.

 What makes this alternative history, the one thing that makes A Declaration of the Rights of Magicians, alternative?
-Is the incredible magic system that is interwoven throughout this entire time period.
-A period pitting aristocrats vs. commoners that designs to bring about the rights of commoners, the fight of abolitionists and a removal of a monarch.
+It is the incredible magic system that is interwoven throughout this entire time period.
+A period pitting aristocrats vs. commoners in a fight to bring about the rights of commoners, the fight of abolitionists, and a removal of a monarch.